QuickBlox/q-municate-android/README.md

 ### Important - how to build your own Chat app</h3>

-If you want to build your own iOS app using ChattAR as a basis, please do the following:<br />
+If you want to build your own iOS app using Q-municate as a basis, please do the following:<br />
 1) download the project from here (GIT)<br />
 2) register a QuickBlox account (if you don't have one yet): http://admin.quickblox.com/register<br />
 3) log in to QuickBlox admin panel [http://admin.quickblox.com/signin]http://admin.quickblox.com/signin<br />